Lori Schneider, MD

 As your condition worsens without treatment, you’re at increased risk for additional complications, including emotional changes, swallowing issues, sleep disorders, and chronic fatigue.

-While there is no specific test to confirm Parkinson’s disease, Dr. Schneider at Lakeside Neurology is highly skilled in evaluating symptoms and reviewing your medical history to determine if you have the condition.
+While there is no specific test to confirm Parkinson’s disease, Dr. Schneider at Lakeside Neurology and Wellness Center is highly skilled in evaluating symptoms and reviewing your medical history to determine if you have the condition.

 You may need blood tests to rule out metabolic or nutritional abnormalities or other underlying medical conditions that can cause similar symptoms.
 An MRI or other imaging tests may also be helpful to rule out other neurological conditions.